mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

   ## Getting some layers

-  In order to get some layers and remove the others, we can convert model.children() to a list and use indexing for specify which layers we want.
+  In order to get some layers and remove the others, we can convert model.children() to a list and use indexing for specifying which layers we want.
 For this purpose in pytorch, it can be done as follow:

    ```ruby
 new_model = nn.Sequential(*list(model.children())[:-1])